pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 Scope (Which?):
 - Taylor: Finalize budget allocation by EOD Friday
 - AI: Generate three draft social media posts for Instagram based on product brief
+- Unresolved Question: Has the influencer partnership budget been confirmed?
 - Success Criteria: Achieve 10% engagement rate on initial posts, secure 2+ influencer collaborations within one week
 ```